Chile Relleno Quiche Recipe

 Is this a vegetarian quiche recipe?
 Chile relleno quiche is surely vegetarian, but if you are craving some extra meat, you can add crumbled bacon or breakfast sausage to the mix and bake it just the same.

 Are quiche and frittata the same thing?
 Kind of!
 Quiche is French and frittata is Italian.
 Check out my favorite Tomato Spinach Frittata!

 Can I make chile relleno quiche into cups?
 You can!
 Use a muffin tin and bake for about 15 minutes.

 Can I freeze quiche?
 You can freeze quiche as a whole quiche or cupcakes for 3-4 months.

 Can quiche be eaten at room temperature?
 You can.
 Most cooked egg recipes are good at room temperature for about 2 hours before they need to be chilled again.

 Can you make quiche in the microwave?
 You can, as eggs will cook in the microwave, but they come out a little rubbery.
 I highly recommend using a baking dish and the oven.

 Can I make this quiche recipe with half & half?
 You can!
-You can even use cream.
+You can even use heavy cream.
 I do suggest using whole milk and not skim.

 What does quiche mean?
 The formal definition of quiche is “a baked flan or tart with a savory filling thickened with eggs”.